 Above I cleared all the cues which were numerous and added just two cues of my own.
 The first at the top tells the GPS to follow ramp to the expressway and the 2nd tells the GPS to use the road exiting the expressway, naturally in between it can figure to use that expressway.
 But then I let it decide what roads to take to the park at the seaside.
 This is a portion of an exact route which I rode and the GPS chose a logical quickest route from the 2nd cuesheet point to the park.

 Finally the other reason you may encounter an error in your GPS route from what you made relates to more than one road being at one location.
 This exists where highways run on top of other roads and can confuse a GPS if you had a cuesheet entry exactly at the place where two roads sit on top of each other because the device asks which road are you referring to.
-I found the easy way to avoid this is by removing any cuesheet entries on elevated expressways, in between where you join and exit it will always take the expressway unless you have some rule in your device set to avoid highways.
+I found the easy way to avoid this is by removing any cuesheet entries on elevated expressways, in between where you join and exit it will always take the expressway unless you have your device set to avoid highways.

 You can generally leave all the other cuesheet entries and have none of the problems I mentioned with the junctions, the accuracy of maps continues to improve all the time but if you see your route in the GPS is not what you planned then it is likely one of the map problems I mentioned.